Vector Similarity: Going Beyond Full-Text Search | Qdrant

 For example, we have a dataset of furniture in which we have classified our items into what kind of furniture they are: tables, chairs, lamps, etc. To ensure our catalog is accurate, we can use a dissimilarity search to highlight items that are most likely mislabeled.

 To do this, we only need to search for the most dissimilar items using the embedding of the category title itself as a query.
-This can be too broad, so, combining it with filters —a Qdrant superpower—, we can narrow down the search to a specific category.
+This can be too broad, so, by combining it with filters —a Qdrant superpower—, we can narrow down the search to a specific category.

 Mislabeling Detection